Skip to Main Content

 Library Help FAQs : quick, focused answers to common questions.

-This subject guide: content updated by your Subject Librarian.
+This Law Subject Guide: content updated by your Subject Librarian.
 Included links to resources and tips on how to get best use out of the Library.

 Your Subject Librarian: make initial contact via email.
 Email queries, questions or comments or arrange to meet for a one-to-one skills session via MS Teams